Employee Plans Compliance Unit (EPCU) - Current Projects - Improper Deductions Project

 If You Have Questions

 Please feel free to contact the person listed in the cover letter with questions about this project and how it relates to your situation.
 You may make contact by phone, mail or e-mail.
 Please include “Improper Deduction Project” in the Subject line of the message.
+Note: We are not able to respond to your inquiry via e-mail.

 An employer contribution amount deducted on the Form 1120 must comply IRC 404(a)(6) and IRC 412(c) (10).